RioLi08123/Home-Assistant/README.md

 Open terminal and follow this command

-ssh [The IP]@[Username]

-Proxmox default username are root so...

-Example:

     shh 192.168.0.15@root
-And enter the passwork you set before
-And type [Y] to confirme
+And enter the passwork you set before and type [Y] to confirme

 # Home-Assistant